 From the first the shows were juried by slides to maintain quality for our discriminating audience.
 Judgement of each application is based on quality of design, workmanship and materials.
 It has always been more important to maintain the quality of our shows than to simply rent out spaces.
 In the early years there were many shows where we turned away hundreds of artisans even though all spaces were not sold.

-Over the past thirty-three years the Sugarloaf Craft Festivals have grown in popularity.
+Over the past three decades, the Sugarloaf Craft Festivals have grown in popularity.
 Artists from across the nation now compete for the 200-350 spaces available in each show.
-Thirteen shows are held each year in major metropolitan areas like Washington, D.C., Philadelphia, Baltimore, Hartford, and central New Jersey.
+Thirteen shows are held each year in major metropolitan areas like Washington, D.C., Philadelphia, Baltimore, and central New Jersey.

 Industry publications that rank the popularity of arts and crafts festivals regularly place Sugarloaf Craft Festivals in the Top 100 and often in the Top 10 in the entire U.S. But our most important report card comes from our loyal customers.
 Each year Sugarloaf Craft Festivals attract nearly 350,000 patrons who purchase over $20 million in original arts and crafts direct from the artists.
 Attendance grows gradually each year and sales continue to grow for our artists.